These are cookies that are necessary to ensure the basic functionality of the website.

 1 Information about the collection of personal data / purpose

-1.1 Responsible acc.
-Article 4 (7) of the EU General Data Protection Regulation (GDPR) is
+1.1 Responsible acc. to Article 4 (7) of the EU General Data Protection Regulation (GDPR) is

 ELIQUO STULZ GmbH,